 Leadville was my first 100-mile race in 2012.
 I finished, but it wasn’t pretty.
 On the other hand, I learned a lot.
-Since then, I finished eight more 100s, including two Leadvilles, which probably doesn’t qualify me to share a few pieces of key advice with first-timers.
+Since then, I finished fourteen more 100s, including four Leadvilles, which probably doesn’t qualify me to share a few pieces of key advice with first-timers.
 Here they are anyway.
 Read at your own risk, and feel free to ignore them!

 How Not To Run Your First 100 at Leadville

 1. Sign up in December, as soon as registration opens.
 Nowadays, this means throwing your name into the lottery hat.
 Don’t bet on unfavorable odds – Leadville allows 800 participants, so your chances of getting in are actually pretty good.
 Once you do, share your excitement and/or your panic with all your friends.
 Of course you want the big buckle.
 Consult extensively with your mentors, and come up with an ambitious and detailed training plan for the next few months: base building, high mileage, tons of vert, altitude training, strength training, tune-up races, and finally a taper period.

 2. Proceed to ignore that training plan because of winter weather, holiday travel, work commitments, February snow storms, injuries, the flu, March snow storms, family commitments, April snow storms, freaky May snow storms, and other excuses.
 In late July, have a couple of anxiety attacks.
 Wake up in the middle of the night drenched in cold sweat from nightmares that involve zombie llamas and lots of puking.
 Then ramp up your mileage during the final three weeks.
 Tapering is for sissies!